1. Home/

 AI Penetration Testing

 Classical penetration tests do not cover AI-specific attack vectors.
-Our AI penetration testing specifically targets machine learning systems: we test for adversarial examples, model inversion attacks, membership inference, and data poisoning.
+Our AI penetration testing focuses specifically on machine learning systems: we test for adversarial examples, model inversion attacks, membership inference, and data poisoning.
 We use established frameworks such as OWASP ML Top 10 and MITRE ATLAS.
 You receive a detailed report with reproducible findings, risk assessment according to CVSS, and practical remediation recommendations.

 AI Security Framework & Governance